joelouthan/Theologicus/src/confession-1689/1689-08-3-the-son-of-man.md

 <img class="intro-right" src="/images/art-1689.png">

 # 1689 Baptist Confession of Faith, Chapter 8.3 The Son of Man"
-author: Joseph Louthan
-publishDate: 2023-11-15
-categories:
-  - Confessions
-tags:
-  - "1689"
-series:
-  - "1689.8 Of Christ the Mediator"
-  - "1689 Baptist Confession of Faith"
-cover:
-  image: '/images/banners/1689.png'
-tocopen: true
-css: "prayers"
-draft: false

-description: "In the humanity of Christ, it could be easily not remembered that, in everything that Christ is, he is absolutely fully God.
-So within that, Christ, who is God, is eternal, immutable (does not change), impassible (without passions) and co-equal with Father and Spirit.
-Why is this so important?"

 <style>
 r { color: Red }